 To learn more about how they work, check out our Apple AirTags FAQs or read our full Apple AirTag review.

-Two women have filed a class action lawsuit against Apple, claiming that AirTags made it easier for them to be stalked and harassed.
+In 2022, two women filed a class action lawsuit against Apple, claiming that AirTags made it easier for them to be stalked and harassed.
 Since AirTags launched, there has been a slew of headlines about bad actors using the devices for nefarious purposes.

-Earlier this year, Apple instituted new safeguards to alert people when AirTags are near them, and the company is also working with law enforcement on crime issues related to the devices.
+Earlier in 2022, Apple instituted new safeguards to alert people when AirTags are near them, and the company is also working with law enforcement on crime issues related to the devices.

 Learn more about the risks of AirTags and how to keep them safe on our YouTube channel.